Discrete Microlocal Morse Theory: Derived Categories

-We first describe an explicit construction of the minimal injective hull of a sheaf $F$ on a poset $\Pi$, and then give an algorithm to inductively compute the minimal injective resolution with the minimal injective hull as the input.
-Lastly, we focus on constant sheaves, give an example, and analyze complexity of the algorithm.
+We now turn our attention to the computation of the minimal injective resolution.
+For a generic sheaf, $F$, one needs to first compute an injective hull, and then continue the sequence to ensure exactness.
+There are well known algorithms for both steps found in literature on module theory and representation theory.
+We present our own version of it for two reasons.
+Firstly, we formulate the algorithms purely in the language of linear algebra so that they can be understood without prior knowledge of module or sheaf theory.
+Second, we generalize the main step of the construction to novel settings in Section~\ref{sec:derived-functors}.

-\paragraph*{Minimal injective hull.} We present the algorithm below to show that the minimal injective hull of a generic sheaf can be computed using basic linear algebra.
-But we never use the algorithm in the computations we present in this paper.
-We argue this is one of the strengths of the approach we introduce later---we avoid ever working with a generic sheaf.
+We discuss the construction of an injective hull for a generic sheaf in \ref{app:injective_hull}.
+We want to point out that it is feasible to construct it using only basic linear algebra, but one of the strengths of our approach is that we can study interesting geometrical objects without ever explicitly working with a generic non-injective sheaf.